Quinn Family Lectures

 St. Albert the Great Lecture on Faith, Reason, and Science

-St. Albert the4 Great (1206-1280) was a Dominican Fruar better know in the Latin as Albertus Magnus.
+St. Albert the Great (1206-1280) was a Dominican Friar better known in the Latin as Albertus Magnus.
 He introduced Greek and Arabic science and philosophy to medieval Europe, was an authority on the natural sciences, was the most influential teacher of St. Thomas Aquinas, and served as the Bishop of Regensburg, Bavaria.
 Hailed as the "Universal Doctor of the Church," he is the patron saint of the natural sciences, philosophers, and scientists.
 His feast day is November 15.

 St. Thomas Aquinas Lecture on Philosophy and Theology

 St. Thomas Aquinas (1225-1274), was a Dominican Friar, priest, philosopher, and theologian.
 He retrieved the wisdom of Aristotle and lent it to the service of divine revelation, and in doing so effected a brilliant synthesis of faith and reason.
 He is hailed as the "Angelic Doctor of the Church" and is the patron saint of Catholic schools and students.
 His feast day is January 28.

 St. Joseph Lecture on History, Justice, and Peace